zaidajani/calculator/README.md

 # calculator-electron

-A Cross platform calculator application made using javascript and electron
+A Cross platform calculator application made using javascript and Electron

 ![demo](./demo-app.png)